 All classes are held in accessible hotels or medical facilities.
 In addition, Klose Training is committed to providing reasonable accommodations to individual students who have a disability.
 Students should call Klose Training directly (303-245-0333) to discuss your needs at the time of registration.

-Please contact our office for information on discounts and payment plans.
+Contact our office for information on discounts and payment plans.

-This course totals 135 contact hours and has been approved for CEUs for Physical, Occupational, and Massage Therapists by the organizations and states listed
+This course totals 135 contact hours and has been approved for CEUs for Physical, Occupational, and Massage Therapists by the organizations and states listed here.

 To successfully complete this course, the student must pass a multiple-choice exam with a score of 80% or better, devise an appropriate treatment plan in response to a case study presented to the student, and demonstrate competency in manual lymph drainage and compression bandaging for lymphedema patients.
 The student will then earn the credential CLT (Certified Lymphedema Therapist) and receive a Certificate of Completion in the class.

-LANA website.
+LANA Eligibility

 Directions and suggested accommodations for your class location will be provided with your confirmation packet.
-Course location details can also be accessed from the Klose Training
+Course location details can also be accessed from the Klose Training Schedule Page by clicking on the location name.

 You may also contact our office at 303-245-0333 or email us at info@klosetraining.com.